julian-swart/big_rock/README.md

 - All categories include:
   - Fabulous Fisherman: first blue marlin to be weighed over 500 lbs (this year's winner received $531,250).
-  - Heaviest blue marlin (this year's winner caught a tournament record-breaking 914 lb fish and received $793,187).
+  - Heaviest blue marlin (this year's winner caught a tournament record 914 lb fish and received $793,187).
   - Daily/aggregate billfish release: points are earned based on species (this year's aggregate winner received $142,375).
   - Heaviest mahi mahi, wahoo and tuna (this year's winner for largest mahi mahi - also called a dolphin, not to be confused with Flipper - won $361,250).

-- This year's tournament ran for 6 days: June 10th, 2019 (Monday) - June 15th, 2019 (Saturday).
+- The tournament runs for 6 days.
+This year's dates were June 10th, 2019 (Monday) - June 15th, 2019 (Saturday).
 Boats choose 4 of the 6 days to fish.

 - On Monday through Friday, boats are limited to fishing between 9AM and 3PM.
 On Saturday, boats are limited to fishing between 8AM and 2PM.